VoxeLibre/VoxeLibre/mods/PLAYER/mcl_skins/README.md

 A table of ColorSpec integers that the player can select to color colorable skin items.

 ### `mcl_skins.players`
-A table mapped by player name containing tables holding the player's selected skin items and colors.
+A table mapped by player ObjectRef containing tables holding the player's selected skin items and colors.
 Only stores skin information for logged in users.

 ### mcl_skins.compile_skin(skin)